 I miss her, but I know she has moved beyond this physical realm and is with my dad now.

-I know her presence will be confirmed by the appearance of wild animals, and possible linked to 420 in some way, like my dad.
+I know her presence will be confirmed by the appearance of wild animals, and possibly linked to 420 in some way, like my dad.

-But she was a feircely independant woman and may decide to communicate the truth of my opening quote in other random ways.
+But she was a fiercely independent woman and may decide to communicate the truth of my opening quote in other random ways.

 I can’t wait to see what she comes up with.